Virtua Fighter 5: Ultimate Showdown

+R.E.V.O.

 A Windows port of Ultimate Showdown, titled Virtua Fighter 5 R.E.V.O., was announced in November 2024, and was released on January 28, 2025.
 The port adds support for 4K visuals, rollback netcode, and additional game balance changes besides returning the movesets from original Virtua Fighter 5, as well as a new English arrangement version of "Ai wa Tsuienai", entitled "Burning Soul", performed by Takenobu Mitsuyoshi, as the version's main theme song.
 A 5-day open beta was from December 13–17, 2024, with a Version 2.0 update containing R.E.V.O.s balance changes released for Ultimate Showdown the same day on PS4 and on December 16 for arcades.
 Additionally, R.E.V.O. includes 30th anniversary editions which contain the first two DLC set packs, including the anniversary variants of Costume S set for all characters, as well as the music tracks which were neither being released nor used in previous Virtua Fighter games.
 The Tekken DLC set pack remains available for separate purchase, due to being a third-party licensed pack.
 Those who pre-ordered R.E.V.O. received three customized items based on Sega's Mega Drive, Saturn and Dreamcast consoles.

+R.E.V.O.
+World Stage

 On May 11, 2025, R.E.V.O. was announced to be coming to the PlayStation 5, Xbox Series X/S, and Nintendo Switch 2, with cross-play and rollback netcode supported across all platforms including Windows.
 The console versions were officially unveiled as Virtua Fighter 5 R.E.V.O.
-World Stage during Evolution Championship Series (EVO) 2025 in August, and launched on PlayStation 5 and Xbox Series X/S on October 30, 2025, while the Nintendo Switch 2 version will release at a later date.
+World Stage during Evolution Championship Series (EVO) 2025 in August, and launched on PlayStation 5 and Xbox Series X/S on October 30, 2025, while the Nintendo Switch 2 version was launched on March 26, 2026.

 The namesake in World Stage is a new single-player campaign mode where players will face off against CPU-controlled opponents modeled off the data of real-life players in the game's competitive scene.
 A closed beta took place in early September and October 2025 for PlayStation 5 and Xbox Series X/S users, who were able to test the online multiplayer and cross-play functions with each other and existing Windows users.
 R.E.V.O. on Windows was also updated to World Stage through a free patch distributed when World Stage launched on consoles, while owners of Ultimate Showdown on PlayStation 4 can purchase World Stage on PlayStation 5 at a discounted price.
 Additionally, Dural was added via DLC, but is excluded from being used in official Sega tournaments.
-During his interview with Automaton, Aoki confirmed that Costume E will be unlockable in World Stage Mode.
+During his interview with Automaton, Aoki confirmed that Costume E Set for all characters are unlockable in World Stage Mode, with their original color palettes are immediately being unlocked upon entering the mode.

+The game was nominated for "Best Fighting Game" at The Game Awards 2025, but did not win.